Grading every Premier League team's 2024/25 season

 Tottenham Hotspur

-Another team having a season to forget, Tottenham have suffered a huge decline since their fifth-place finish last season, currently sitting in the bottom half of the table with little sign of improvement.
+Another team having a season to forget, Tottenham have suffered a huge decline since their fifth-place finish last season, currently sitting just above the bottom three with little sign of improvement.

 The prolonged poor form has seen the pressure pile on manager Ange Postecoglou, who is among the favourites to be the next Premier League boss to lose his job, and with the club aiming for the Champions League places before a ball was kicked, Spurs could hardly be further from their goal.